-Modernization, globalization, increasing complexity of projects and improving the methods of information gathering and analysis, as well as expanding the network of cooperation have forced to raise the level of quality standards to a new level.
+Modernization, globalization, increasing complexity of the projects and improving the methods of information gathering and analysis, as well as expanding the network of cooperation have forced us to raise the level of quality standards to a new level.
 We cannot create something extra in quality control system, but we can prove our excellence in this sphere.

 We implemented the FDA's recommended four-step system approach:

 - Say what you do (a qualified and responsible management team to provide governance of the whole clinical trial process; a robust oversight of the outsourced trial and excellent coordination among the project team members, to ensure good decisions)